-In experiment extension a local searcher is periodically implemented with 10, 20, 30, 40, 50, 60, 70, 80 and 90% frequency.
-In all cases three different independent distributions of generations with local searcher were used: random, beginning sequence and ending sequence.
-Random variations means that use of local searcher is with adequate probability distributed in iterations of the algorithm.
+In experiment extension a local searcher is periodically implemented in every 2^i iteration, where i stands for positive integers, and in 10, 20, 30, 40, 50, 60, 70, 80 and 90% frequency.
+In a case with 50% frequency of local searcher, three different independent distributions of generations with local searcher were used: uniform, beginning sequence and ending sequence (Table 3.2).
+Uniform distribution means that use of local searcher is uniformly distributed in working generations of an algorithm.
 Begin sequence means that a sequence of iterations with local searcher is used in the first generations of an algorithm.
 While in the ending it is used on the last generations of the algorithm.
-The total number of iterations are limited to the number of iterations reached in grafted genetic algorithm with edge map recombination (GGAemc).
-The extension of an experiment include testing on a 10 largest instances from the Table 3.1 plus instance pr439.
-The results presents average values of 5 runs for each tested method.
+The total number of generations are limited to the number of generations reached in grafted genetic algorithm with edge map recombination